 Pu'u O'u has two seismometers, located in the same place (see map below), but measuring different frequency bands.
 One of them is a "short-period" seismometer, which is sensitive to higher frequencies, such as the harmonic tremor that is often associated with the movement of magma at active volcanoes.
 The other seismometer is a "broadband" instrument, which is sensitive to a wider range of frequencies than the short-period instrument, and to generally lower frequencies.
 Broadband seismometers are installed all over the world to monitor ordinary earthquakes, but short-period seismometers are usually only for measuring what is going on in a small locality.
-If you want to see recent earthquakes recorded in Hawaii, you can check out HVO's seimicity map.
+If you want to see recent earthquakes recorded in Hawaii, you can check out HVO's seismicity map.

 Pu'u O'o has two webcams that each take a snapshot every few minutes.
 One of them is mounted on the north rim of the crater and looks southward into the crater.
 The other one is installed on the southeast flank of Pu'u O'o.
 It looks east across the currently active vent.

 An example of an Inflation-Deflation event recorded at Pu'u O'o and how I made these plots

 The three plots below show seismic (top), tilt (middle), and GPS (bottom) instrument records for 17-23 March 2009 at Pu'u O'o.
 I found this event by searching month-by-month using the software package the HVO scientists use, which used to be available to educators when the VEPP project was going on.
 I looked for distinctive jumps in the seismic amplitude data.
 Once I found one, I looked to see if it correlated with a tilt and GPS signal.
 The data depicted in these plots tell us about the behavior of the volcano's inner workings.